-September 2019: The district attorney's office issues another subpoena for Trump's tax returns dating back to 2011.
-Trump sues to block the subpoena and appeals the ruling all the way to the Supreme Court, which in February 2021 finds that Trump is not shielded from the subpoena.
+September 2019: The office issues another subpoena for Trump's tax returns dating back to 2011.
+Trump sues to block the subpoena and appeals the ruling to the Supreme Court, which in February 2021 finds that he is not shielded from the subpoena.

-- Cohen in the meantime makes an appearance before the grand jury.
-His lawyer says he has already done 20 interviews with the district attorney's office.
+- Cohen appears before the grand jury.
+His lawyer says he's already had 20 interviews with the district attorney's office.

 - Daniels also meets with prosecutors involved in the probe.

-- Trump claims an imminent arrest and calls on his supporters to "take our nation back."
+- Trump claims an imminent arrest and calls on supporters to "take our nation back."